zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/pxcentral-onprem/install-pxcentral.md

 ## Prerequisites

-* A Kubernetes cluster consisting of the following:
+* Any Kubernetes cluster consisting of the following:

     * 3 worker nodes
     * 50GB available `/root` disk size